Weekly Weigh In & Movement - I Did It!

 Weight Lost Last Week: 2.4 pounds

 I am now done with this effort, and yes, it was an effort and then some.
 At 112 and change, I'm now actually back to my Junior High School weight, which I find crazy, and which I promise, was not my goal!
-My goal was based on the BMI calculator I used, where I tried to pinpoint the lowest end of the Healthy BMI weight range for my height, primarily due to vanity.
-I just wanted to see if I could get to the lower end, and experience how I'd look and feel once there.
-Plot spoiler - I like it a whole lot!
+My goal was based on the BMI calculator I used, where I decided to aim for the lower end of the Healthy BMI weight range for my height.
+I wanted to see how I might look and feel if I could get there.
+Plot spoiler - I like both how it looks and feels a whole lot!

 Weekly Mileage/Movement